-The flows that MDBA is looking at occurred more frequently in the past.
+The flows that constraints work is looking at occurred more frequently in the past.
 The hydrographic record shows that flows around the minor flood level have happened more than 15 times since 1979.
 They are therefore not an unusual type of flow.
 People in the region are already managing through flow events of this size at least every few years.

-Linking a gauge reading at Seymour with the actual flow downstream is not always accurate, due to the effect of inflows from tributaries.
+Linking a gauge reading at Seymour with the actual flow downstream is not always accurate, because of the effect of tributaries inflows and localised rainfall run-off.
 To assist MDBA to understand how landholders and community assets could be affected by different flows, flow footprint maps were developed to help visualise the flows.